GSA/open-gsa-redesign/_apidocs/sam-getList-Contracts-api.md

 ### Utilizing the API Extract
-* To retrieve Entity data in the CSV format, “format=csv” must be provided in the request.
+* To retrieve Contract data in the CSV format, “format=csv” must be provided in the request.
-* To retrieve Entity data in the JSON format, “format=json” must be provided in the request.
+* To retrieve Contract data in the JSON format, “format=json” must be provided in the request.
 * If the request is executed successfully, then a file downloadable URL with Token will be returned.
 This URL can also be obtained in emails by providing “emailId=Yes” in the request.
 * In the file downloadable URL, the phrase REPLACE_WITH_API_KEY must be replaced with a valid API Key and sent as another request.
 * If the file is ready for download, then the users can retrieve it.
 If the file is not ready for download, then the users will need to try again in some time.